texfaq/texfaq.github.io/FAQ-longtab.md

 The [`supertabular`](https://ctan.org/pkg/supertabular) package starts and stops a `tabular` environment for each page of the table.
-As a result, each ''page worth'' of the table is compiled independently, and the widths of corresponding columns may differ on successive pages.
+As a result, each "page worth" of the table is compiled independently, and the widths of corresponding columns may differ on successive pages.
 However, if the correspondence doesn't matter, or if your columns are fixed-width, [`supertabular`](https://ctan.org/pkg/supertabular) has the great advantage of doing